-- Track your food: I still track everything I eat.
-(Because if I don’t, I eat too much).
+I still track everything I eat.
+(If I don’t, I eat too much).
 I stay within my calorie goal +/- 250 calories, but I eat about 1,000 more calories per day than I did when I was trying to lose weight!

-- Meet your protein goal: I always reach my protein goal.
+No matter what, I always reach my protein goal.
 No worries if I go over.
-(Extra protein won’t make you fat), but getting enough protein every day (and yes, it’s quite a bit) is the key to keeping your body in a mode where it doesn’t feel the need to store fat.
-This is why protein-shakes are a staple among people who are truly in the fit & healthy category,.
+Extra protein won’t make you fat, but getting enough protein every day (and yes, it’s quite a bit) is the key to keeping your body in a mode where it doesn’t feel the need to store fat.
+This is why protein-shakes are a staple among people who are truly fit & healthy.

-- Do your workouts: I maintain my gym and workout routine.
-(For me, it’s 6 days a week at the gym!).
-No excuses.
-No shortcuts.
-No slacking.
+I maintain my gym and workout routine.
+For me, it’s 6 days a week at the gym!
+No excuses, no shortcuts, no slacking.
 Be a grown up and get it done.

-- Have cheat days: I do cheat a LITTLE on weekends.
+I do cheat a little on weekends.
 Sometimes as much as 500 calories per day more than I would normally eat.
 And maybe a dessert with dinner once over a weekend.
-I definitely do cheat meals!
+I definitely have cheat meals.

-- Watch the junk: Unless it’s a special occasion, I never eat foods that are high in fat AND high in carbs (these are the foods that WILL make you fat!!)..
-Examples: Pizza, french fries, donuts, cheeseburgers, cake, etc… STAY AWAY!
-I avoid ALL sugar unless it’s a special occasion.
-(If I DO indulge in a sugary treat, I am basically guaranteed to gain 2-3lbs the next day.
+Unless it’s a special occasion, I never eat foods that are high in fat and high in carbs (these are the foods that WILL make you fat!)
+Examples of this would be pizza, french fries, donuts, cheeseburgers, cake, etc. Stay away!
+I avoid all sugar unless it’s a special occasion.
+If I do indulge in a sugary treat, I am basically guaranteed to gain 2-3 pounds the next day.
 It falls back off within a day or two, but the sugar causes water retention, which I dislike).

 I still weigh myself every day.
 Once a week is okay, too.
 This is the only way to keep myself accountable for what I’m doing.
 Pick a “weigh in day” (or time) and don’t skip it, ever.
 Track it.
 Log it.
-And if it gets too high……
+And if it gets too high…

-- Set a threshold: Set an upper weight limit where you agree with yourself that if you cross that number, you’ll fix the problem.
+Set an upper weight limit where you agree with yourself that if you cross that number, you’ll fix the problem.
 Period.
-(Be sure to account for water-weight gains that you’ll inevitably add once you start eating more calories.).
+Be sure to account for water-weight gains that you’ll inevitably add once you start eating more calories.
 If you cross that threshold, be an adult and fix the problem.
 You have the tools needed to do a mini-cut.
 I recommend it be no more than 5 pounds over your target.
-(That way, the cutting cycle is easy and relatively painless).
+That way, the cutting cycle is easy and relatively painless.

 The simple summary?